marchampson/ai-engineering-blog/content/posts/ai-fundamentals-core-concepts-every-developer-needs-to-know.md

 Deployment involves integrating the model into your application stack—often via APIs.
 Post-deployment, monitoring is essential to catch issues like data drift, model degradation, or changing real-world conditions.

-Throughout this cycle, **ethical considerations** must be embedded: ensuring fairness, guarding user privacy, and preparing for edge cases or unexpected behavior.
+Throughout this cycle, **ethical considerations** must be embedded: ensuring fairness, guarding user privacy, and preparing for edge cases or unexpected behaviour.

 ---